tmke8/stable-arena/README.md

 }
 ```

-This will unfortunately not compile.
+This compiles with rustc’s `TypedArena` but not with this crate’s `TypedArena`.
-However, you can use `DroplessArena` instead, as long as the stored type does not implement `Drop`.
+However, you can use `DroplessArena` instead (`DroplessArena` even allows reference *cycles*; see the documentation).
+The downside is, of course, that your allocated objects won’t be *dropped* then.
-This means that types with internal references *and* a `Drop` implementation cannot be stored in any arena in this crate.
+This means that types with internal references *and* which need to be dropped cannot be stored in any arena in this crate.

 ### `intrinsics::assume`
 The original has this code: